What is the Mitigation Block? Trading the Mitigation Block in Smart Money & ICT

 This block forms at the end of a downward trend.
 When the price reaches a strong support level, it fails to form a lower low (LL) and instead creates a higher low (HL).

-Then, it surpasses the previous lower high (LH), signaling a market structure change toward bullishness.
+Then, it surpasses the previous lower high (LH), signaling a market structure Shift toward bullishness.

 Bullish Mitigation Block